NESCent/hip_hack_howto/research/deep_dive_notes.md

 ## Taxonomic Intelligence Subgroup (event 3, project 37)

 ### status
-no reply yet from key participant. no reply yet from next participant.
+reply from key participant WP.

-One participant did not have much to report-- left the project and says that others did as well.
+One participant did not have much to report-- "While my subgroup didn't produce much in terms of tangible products, it was my introduction to hackathons, and I think played an important role in getting me to where I am now in this group.
+This includes an introduction to many people in this community, a better understanding of interoperability issues, and a introduction to the NESCent hackathon model."
+(KC)

 ### pre-assessment
 Syntax and protocols for resolving taxonomies.